May 17, 2013

 Dr. Mark Lovell is a distinguished leader in the field of neuropsychology and the study of sports concussion.
 He was granted the honorary degree of Doctor of Science at NMU's Spring Commencement Exercises in 2011 where he delivered the keynote speech.
 Dr. Lovell is a lifetime member of the Northern Michigan University Alumni Association and received the NMU Distinguished Alumni Award in 2003.
 He began his education at Northern Michigan University in 1973 and earned his BS in Psychology in 1977

 In addition, Dr. Lovell is chairman and CEO of ImPACT Applications Inc. ImPACT offers the first, most-widely used, and most scientifically validated computerized concussion evaluation system.
-This year, ImPACT made a gift of $50,000 to fund currently enrolled master’s degree level students in research opportunities within the School of Health, Physical Education and Recreation.
+This year, ImPACT made a gift of $50,000 to fund currently enrolled master’s degree level students in research opportunities within the School of Health and Human Performance.

 For the past six years, the NMU Foundation has been conducting the “quiet phase” of a campaign for the students of Northern Michigan University.
 The dollar goal and progress of the campaign will be revealed during Homecoming weekend in September, 2013.